JCS-Mecabricks/Custom-Weapons/README.md

 My enchanted book bolting isn't on the tab but what it does is that it strikes mobs and players with lightning.

+Lastly, I will mostly update my mods in modrinth: https://modrinth.com/user/JCS-Mecabricks If you have any discussions, ask them in my discussions tab: https://github.com/JCS-Mecabricks/JCS-Mecabricks/discussions

 ## Enjoy!